Navigation Bar

 3. Sculpting the Future: Birds Copulation and the Art of Genetic Legacy

-4.The Presence of Penises in Birds: Birds Reproductive Adaptations
+4.The Presence of Penises in Birds: Birds' Reproductive Adaptations

 III.
 What are the reproductive habits of birds?